 If your baby is really struggling, here are some tips to help any baby who hates tummy time.

-Leaving them to unoccupied play, you will be amazed to watch your baby follow the toys with their eyes, wonder at the sounds coming from them and even attempt to reach and touch them!
+Leaving them to unoccupied play, you will be amazed to watch your baby follow the toys with their eyes, wonder at the sounds coming from them and even attempt to reach and touch them.

-Allow and encourage your baby to spend short amounts of time alone in their crib looking up at an enchanting high-contrast mobile.
+4. Lie baby under a newborn high-contrast crib mobile.
+Being content by yourself is a crucial step to helping your baby learn to self-settle… So allow and encourage your baby to spend short amounts of time alone in their crib looking up at an enchanting high-contrast mobile.

-The perfect time is when changing their diaper for a few minutes, however, free kicking is also great for your baby’s gross motor development when they have no trousers on and they’re happy on the floor!
+5. Encourage free kicking.
+Your baby will love to kick their legs freely when on the floor or changing mat.
+The perfect time is when changing their diaper for a few minutes, however, free kicking is also great for your baby’s gross motor development when they have no trousers on and they’re happy on the floor.

-Be aware that some babies can find having a rattle on all of their wrists and feet overstimulating, so start with one and see how your baby likes it.
+NOTE: Be aware that some babies can find having a rattle on all of their wrists and feet overstimulating, so start with one and see how your baby likes it.

 Full of different smells, sounds and sights, being outside will stimulate your baby’s cognitive development and help them connect to the beautiful world around them.

+8. Read books together.
+Even though your baby cannot understand the stories, reading to babies is incredibly important.
 They will love to follow the high-contrast images in the books and to hear your voice encouraging them to look and follow along.

 Here’s a collection of my favourite baby books if you need suggestions for your little one’s library.

+9. Remain screen-free.
 I understand that screens are becoming a part of our lives, however, no newborn should be on a screen at all.
+In fact, the American Academy of Pediatrics recommends no screens under 18 months at all.

 Best Toys For Unoccupied Play